 Maximizing the frequency window requires some hard decisions about frequency spacing.
 If a logarithmically spaced frequency spectrum is desired, a fundamental frequency must be far below the minimum frequency of interest.
-For example, a 10 point/decade logarithmically spaced spectrum requires а fundamental frequency six times longer than the minimum frequency making the overall experiment time six times longer.
+For example, a 10 point/decade logarithmically spaced spectrum requires a fundamental frequency six times longer than the minimum frequency making the overall experiment time six times longer.
 If however, one can tolerate linearly spaced frequencies for the lower frequency part of the spectrum, one can use the minimum frequency of interest as the fundamental and achieve shorter times.
-The rest of this note will use linear spacing for the lowest decade in frequency and logarithmic spacing for higher frequencies.